Oadegbite/Oadegbite.github.io/_posts/2017-12-16-#000001:-The-Nature-Of-Code-:Smart-Rockets.md

 ---

 <canvas data-processing-sources="/projects/TheNatureOfCode/canvases/00001.pde"></canvas>
-A population of evolving smart rockets made with the help of Chapter 9 of the amazing <a href="http://natureofcode.com/book/chapter-9-the-evolution-of-code/">Nature Of Code Book</a>.
+<p> A population of evolving smart rockets made with the help of Chapter 9 of the amazing <a href="http://natureofcode.com/book/chapter-9-the-evolution-of-code/">Nature Of Code Book</a>.</p>
+<p>Code on <a href="https://github.com/Oadegbite/Oadegbite.github.io/tree/master/projects/TheNatureOfCode/E9_10SmartRockets">Github</a>

 ## The Idea: